Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 ### <a name="R3007" />R3007 PutGetPatchResponseSchema
 **Output Message**: {0} has different responses for PUT/GET/PATCH operations.
 The PUT/GET/PATCH operations must have same schema response.

-**Description**: For a given path with 'put', 'get' and 'patch' operations, the schema of the response must be the same.
+**Description**: For a given path with PUT, GET and PATCH operations, the schema of the response must be the same.

-**Why the rule is important**: This will provide a consistent experience to the user.
+**Why the rule is important**: This will provide a consistent experience to the user, i.e. the user could use the same model object to perform various operations.
+Also, within the SDK, this will encourage reuse of the same model objects.

-**How to fix the violation**: Ensure that, for a given path with 'put', 'get' and 'patch' operations, the schema of the response is same.
+**How to fix the violation**: Ensure that, for a given path with PUT, GET and PATCH operations, the schema of the response is same.

 Links: [Index](#index) | [Error vs. Warning](#error-vs-warning) | [Automated Rules](#automated-rules) | [RPC](#rpc-violations): [Errors](#rpc-errors) or [Warnings](#rpc-warnings) | [SDK](#sdk-violations): [Errors](#sdk-errors) or [Warnings](#sdk-warnings)

 ### <a name="R3060" />R3060 XmsPageableListByRGAndSubscriptions
 **Output Message**: For the tracked resource '{0}', the x-ms-pageable extension values must be same for list by resource group and subscriptions operations.

 **Description**: When a tracked resource has list by resource group and subscription operations, the x-ms-pageable extension values must be same for both operations.
+A tracked resource is a resource with a 'location' property.
+If this rule flags a resource which does not have a 'location' property, then it might be a false positive.

-**Why the rule is important**: This will provide a consistent experience to the user.
+**Why the rule is important**: This will provide a consistent experience to the user, i.e. the user could expect the same behavior for both list by subscription and resource group.
+Please refer [here](./swagger-extensions.md#x-ms-pageable) for details on the x-ms-pageable extension.

 **How to fix the violation**: Ensure that when a tracked resource has list by resource group and subscription operations, the x-ms-pageable extension values are same for both operations.